Navigating the Nexus of AI & Geopolitics

 - Lower investment in R&D and future-oriented growth.

-- Focus on restructuring, debt reduction, or resolving litigation.
+- Focus on restructuring, cost-reduction, or resolving litigation.

-- Losing market share or facing existential business model threats.
+- Losing market share or facing existential business model risks.

 Companies: